 "links": {

-"self": "/users?page[offset]=0&page[limit]=20",
+"self": "/users?page[offset]=20&page[limit]=20",

-"next": "/users?page[offset]=20&page[limit]=20"
+"next": "/users?page[offset]=40&page[limit]=20",

 }

-The next link is omitted when there are no more pages.
 You can customize link generation by overriding resolveTopLevelLinksForMultiResourcesDoc() on your Resource — the PaginationContext parameter provides the cursor, total items, and pagination mode.

 Relationship Pagination